 What Causes Eye Infections in Pets?

 Eye infections are caused by many different reasons.
-They include getting a tiny object in the eyes, like a grass seed or hair, or they can be caused by smaller irritants like pollen or mold.
+They include getting a tiny objects in the eyes, like a grass seed or hair, or they can be caused by smaller irritants like pollen or mold.
 They can also be caused by bacteria, viruses, injuries to the eye, or tumors.
 Birth defects also cause constant eye infections, like entropic eyelids, where the eyelashes grow inside the eyelid.

 What Are the Signs of Eye Infections in Pets?